 1. It does a pretty good job at plug and play working with either internal or external sound devices.

-3. It has enough advanced features and built in plugins to use.
+3. It has enough advanced features and built in plugins to do a great job.